 Is this true?

-I honestly have no idea because I adopted from a breeder.
+I honestly have no idea because I adopted my chinchilla from a breeder and not a pet store.

 I do believe somewhat in the socialization argument because I witnessed my chinchilla’s environment when I adopted her.